jitpack/jitpack.io/faq/_index.en.md

 **Why am I getting `failed to resolve` error in Gradle?**

-There could could be a number of reasons so we need to find the cause of this error.
+There could be a number of reasons so we need to find the cause of this error.
-The first thing to check is if the build was successfull by doing a Look Up on https://jitpack.io.
+The first thing to check is if the build was successful by doing a Look Up on https://jitpack.io.

 To get more details run Gradle from command line with `--info --refresh-dependencies` flags.
 The output should contain a line "HTTP Could not get" with the full URL and HTTP Status Code.